On Ternary Trees and Fighting Fish: A tree structure on the stem cells of fighting fish

-We associate a fighting fish $F$ with a graph $T_F$ defined as follows.
-By abuse of notation, the stem cell associated to a vertex $u$ in $T_F$ is also denoted by $u$. \begin{enumerate} \item The vertex set of $T_F$ is the set of stem cells of $F$. \item Two vertices $a,b\in T_F$ are adjacent if the stem cells $a,b$ are in the same strip of $F$ and there is no other stem cell in between $a$ and $b$. \end{enumerate} See Figure \ref{fig:stem-cell} for the graph $T_F$ built on the stem cells of a fighting fish $F$.
+\begin{defi} {\rm For any fighting fish $F$, let $T_F$ be the graph defined as follows. \begin{enumerate} \item The vertex set of $T_F$ is the set of stem cells of $F$. \item Two vertices $a,b\in T_F$ are adjacent if the stem cells $a,b$ are in the same strip of $F$ and there is no other stem cell in the strip between $a$ and $b$. \end{enumerate} } \end{defi}

+The stem cell associated to a vertex $u$ in $T_F$ is also denoted by $u$.
+See Figure \ref{fig:stem-cell} for an example of the graph $T_F$ built on the stem cells of a fighting fish $F$.
+Note that the stem cells in the same strip of $F$ form a path in the graph $T_F$.

+For any cell $c$ of a fighting fish, let $\Des(c)$ (resp. $\Asc(c)$) denote the descending (resp. ascending) strip containing the cell $c$.
+For convenience, the \emph{northeast} and \emph{southwest} directions of an ascending strip are denoted by the letters $N$ and $S$, respectively, and the \emph{southeast} and \emph{northwest} directions of a descending strip are denoted by the letters $E$ and $W$, respectively.